-WCF has been undermined by the rising popularity of REST.
+WCF has in part been undermined by the rising popularity of REST.
 The programming model in WCF is geared around operations rather than resources so it struggles to support genuinely resource-orientated, “RESTful” APIs.
 The best it can manage is providing a kind of faux REST, or “methods over HTTP” via the webHttp binding.

 Microsoft’s response to REST was to designate ASP.Net WebAPI as the platform of choice for RESTful API development.
 This effectively shot the whole “one programming model, any implementation” promise of WCF in the head.
 Now we were being told that if you want to build modern web applications then we should not be building services with WCF.